yiisoft/validator/docs/guide/en/using-validator.md

 ### Custom data set

 Most of the time creating a custom data set is not needed because of built-in data sets and automatic normalization of all types during validation.
-However, this can be useful, for example, to change a default value for certain attributes:
+However, this can be useful, for example, to change a default value for certain properties:

 ```php
 use Yiisoft\Validator\DataSetInterface;